owncloud-archive/documentation/developer_manual/app/controllers.rst

     }

 Every controller requires the app name and the request object to be passed to their parent constructor.
-This can be down as shown in the example code above.
+This can be done as shown in the example code above.

 .. note:
    The important part is not the class name, but rather the string which is